dfinity/response-verification/packages/ic-asset-certification/README.md

 ```

 It's also possible to configure multiple fallbacks for a single asset.
 The
-following example configures an individual HTML file to be served by the on the
+following example configures an individual HTML file to be served on the
 `/404.html` path, in addition to serving as the fallback for the `/js` and `/css`
 scopes.